island-rush/CapstoneSpring2018/README.md

 -Display board
 -Create sidepanel (optional design)
--display troops on board based on  database
--Add troops to board
+-display troops on board based on  database (done) -Add troops to board
 -Delete troops from board
 -Move troops from cell to cell along board based on unit's move allowance.